Table of Contents

 Synonyms: Hippocratic fingers, Acropachy, Dysacromelia, Drumstick fingers, Watch glass nails, Parrot beak fingers, Serpent head nails, Lovibond’s sign

-Clubbing is defined as the focal and bulbous enlargement of the distal phalanges due to proliferation of connective tissue between the fingernail and the bone with increase in both the longitudinal and transverse curvatures of the nail plate and obliteration of onychodermal or lovibond’s angle (angle between the nail base and the adjacent skin fold).
+Focal and bulbous enlargement of the distal phalanges due to proliferation of connective tissue between the fingernail and the bone with increase in both the longitudinal and transverse curvatures of the nail plate and obliteration of onychodermal or lovibond’s angle (angle between the nail base and the adjacent skin fold).
 It affects both the finger and toe nails.
-It is regarded as one of the most ancient clinical signs in medicine which was described back in 400 BC by Hippocrates.

 Clubbing is characterized by an increase in the pulp tissue due to proliferation of subungual connective tissue, interstitial edema and dilation of arterioles and capillaries.
 Multiple theories have been put forward as an explanation it, however the most accepted theory currently is “Platelet hypothesis”.